 This is an organic blossom-end rot spray for tomatoes and other crops, such as cucumbers, peppers, and melons.

 Bonide Rot-Stop provides additional calcium in a ready-to-use foliar spray.
-However, it is best to apply it after rainy periods when calcium leaches away.
+However, it is most effective when used at the first signs of blossom-end rot or as a preventative treatment on susceptible crops.

 Additionally, use this treatment in the evening or early morning to avoid leaf burn.